byegates/ark/README.md

     * core backend logic to support data presented on web interface
     * filling up data in dropdown of all pages
     * Once selection is made (including the default selection while opening the first page), retrieve data from BigQuery tables and return data to frontend
-* `price.py` - WIP, retrieve and calculate price to support holding change page trading sizes information
 * `app.yaml` - App Engine config file
     * `app_flex.yaml` - To deploy this app into flexible Google App Engine, override `app.yaml` using this file
     * `app_stand.yaml` - To deploy thsi app into standard Google App Engine, override `app.yaml` using this file.
         * By default `app.yaml` uses this standard config
 * `assets` - folder for css file and Ark Invest logo
-* `bkup.py` - old single page app's `main.py`, deprecated
-* `requirements.txt` - python libraries required to run this web interface, `Google App Engine` use this to config runtime env.
+* `requirements.txt` - python libraries required to run this web interface

 ### zWIP (Working in progress)
 This fodler contains some deprecated functions, temporary fixes and functions that are not yet running in production

 #### data (pls ignore for now)
-* Some temporary scripts and data mostly for data fixes
+Some temporary scripts and data mostly for data fixes
 * `fixes` - This folder contains data that's been fixed manually and some scripts related to it
 * `tmp` - trades table related describe, schema etc. info

 #### dedup
-* A full-fledged cloud function that remove duplicates records from ark.holdings table
+A full-fledged cloud function that remove duplicates records from ark.holdings table
 * Still running on cloud function
-* But no longer really needed as the problem that would cause duplicate records has been fixed
+* No longer really needed as the problem that would cause duplicate records has been fixed

 #### gmail and oauth (Not working yet)
-* for gmail authentication to retrieve daily trade notification emails from ARK, not working yet.
+for gmail authentication to retrieve daily trade notification emails from ARK, not working yet.